 - Pulse garlic in food processor until minced.

-- Add sun dried tomatoes, tahini, and oil from tomatoes to garlic.
-Process until tomatoes are minced.
+- Add sun dried tomatoes, 1 tablespoon oil from tomatoes, and tahini to garlic.
+Process until tomatoes are finely chopped.

 - Add chickpeas, lemon juice, salt, and cayenne to food processor.
-Blend until smooth.
-(If hummus is too thick to blend, add a few tablespoons of the reserved chickpea liquid, one tablespoon at a time, to thin.)
+Blend for at least 3 minutes or until totally smooth.
+While blending, add reserved chickpea liquid (or cold water), one tablespoon at a time, to make blending easier and to get desired consistency.

 - Serve hummus with crackers, pita bread or pita chips, and fresh veggies.
 Enjoy!